cest-sources/mr_carbon_zero/README.md

 ### advanced
 - no cooling at night -store helium gas and use solar power during the daytime for condensation.
-- use the generated heat as heat supply or reservoir -> heat pumps.
+- use the generated waste heat as heat supply or reservoir for heat pumps.
 Under the assumption that 20 % of the energy (108 MWh/159 MWh at 1.5/3 T) can be re-used as heat source, this is  21 / 32 MWh unused energy annualy.

 ### more advanced
 - design and usage of more effecient amplifiers